-If you’ve never tried cryotherapy before, it’s natural to wonder what actually happens – step by step.
+If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

-At Brysk, cryotherapy sessions are guided, supervised, and adapted to the individual – whether that’s a whole body cryo-chamber session or localised cryo for targeted recovery, especially for first-time visitors.
+At Brysk, cryotherapy sessions are guided, supervised, and adapted to the individual.
 There’s no pressure to push limits or “tough it out.”

 Quick answer